companieshouse/efs-submission-api/README.md

 1. Run `tilt up` and wait for all services to start

-**note**: The database is populated with potentially old data.
-If you need the most up to date categories, forms, or payment templates; follow step 6 of the local setup, or simply enable development mode.

 ### To make local changes

 Development mode is available for this service in [Docker CHS Development](https://github.com/companieshouse/docker-chs-development).